The Long-Lived Particle Community

 The growing theoretical and experimental interest in LLPs has been mirrored by an increased activity in proposals for LLP searches, new experimental analyses, and meetings to communicate results and discuss new ideas.
 Workshops focused on LLPs at the University of Massachusetts, Amherst ("LHC Searches for Long-Lived BSM Particles: Theory Meets Experiment", https://www.physics.umass.edu/acfi/seminars-and-workshops/lhc-searches-for-long-lived-bsm\%2Dparticles-theory-meets-experiment) in November of 2015; Fermilab; and KITP (UCSB) ("Experimental Challenges for the LHC Run II", http://online.kitp.ucsb.edu/online/experlhc16/) in May of 2016, among others, highlighted the need for a community-wide effort to map the current space of both theoretical models for LLPs and the atypical experimental signatures that could be evidence of LLPs, assess the coverage of current experimental methods to these models, and identify areas where new searches are required.
 Additionally, the work presented in these meetings underscored the importance of presenting the results of experimental searches in a manner that allows for their application to different models, and generated new ideas for designing analyses with the goal of minimizing model dependence.
 Such largely model-independent presentation makes current searches more powerful by increasing their applicability to new scenarios, while reducing redundancies in searches and ensuring that gaps in coverage are identified and addressed.
 This task extends beyond the purview of any particular theoretical model or experiment, and requires an effort across collaborations to address the needs of the LLP community and illuminate a path forward.

-This flurry of activity eventually coalesced in the establishment of a more central and regular platform -- the LHC LLP Community -- for experimentalists at the LHC and those in the theoretical and phenomenological communities to exchange ideas about LLP searches to ensure the full discovery potential of the LHC.
+This flurry of activity eventually coalesced in the establishment of a more central and regular platform -- the LLP Community -- for experimentalists at the LHC and those in the theoretical and phenomenological communities to exchange ideas about LLP searches to ensure the full discovery potential of the LHC -- and beyond the LHC.
 This began with a mini-workshop at CERN in May of 2016 ("LHC Long-Lived Particle Mini-Workshop", https://indico.cern.ch/e/LHC_LLP_2016) and has continued with workshops in April of 2017 at CERN ("Searches for long-lived particles at the LHC: First workshop of the LHC LLP Community", https://indico.cern.ch/e/LHC_LLP_April_2017), October of 2017 at ICTP Trieste ("Searches for long-lived particles at the LHC: Second workshop of the LHC LLP Community", https://indico.cern.ch/e/LHC_LLP_October_2017), May of 2018 again at CERN, "Searching for long-lived particles at the LHC: Third workshop of the LHC LLP Community", https://indico.cern.ch/e/LHC_LLP_May_2018), at Nikhef, in Amsterdam, in October of 2018, "Searching for long-lived particles at the LHC: Fourth workshop of the LHC LLP Community", https://indico.cern.ch/e/LHC_LLP_October_2018), again at CERN in May of 2019, "Searching for LLPs at the LHC: Fifth Workshop of LHC LLP Community (https://indico.cern.ch/e/LHC_LLP_May_2019), and in Ghent, Belgium, in November of 2019, "Searching for LLPs at the LHC: Sixth Workshop of LHC LLP Community, (https://indico.cern.ch/e/LHC_LLP_November_2019).